oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab3-design-the-skill/design-the-skill.md

 ## Task 3: Create Entities

-Now it's time to add entities, which detect information in the user input that can help the intent fulfill a user request.
-We will be creating entities with regular expression, value lists and add them to a composite bag.
+Now it's time to add entities, which detect information in the user input that can help the intent to fulfill a user request.
+We will be creating entities with regular expressions, and value lists and adding them to a composite bag.

 1. In the left navigation for the designer, select the *Entities* icon.
  ![Click entities](images/click-entities.png " ")